Mpavcell/EmailNewsletterPage/README.md

 --

-This website is a one-page landing page for an investment company.
+This website is an email newsletter page.

-Visit the website at:
+Visit the website at: https://mpavcell.github.io/EmailNewsletterPage/

 --